Nomination & Campaign Information

 - An at-large representative’s term lasts for one year, beginning at his/her induction at the June meeting (or a subsequent meeting following a delayed or special election) and ending at the commencement of the next June meeting, regardless of the month in which his/her term began.

-- No representative may serve on the Council for more than six consecutive years.
-Representatives in their fifth or sixth years may not seek re-election or appointment to the Council.
+- No representative may serve on the Senate for more than six consecutive years.
+Representatives in their fifth or sixth years may not seek re-election or appointment to the Senate.
 After an individual sits out for one year, the individual is again eligible for election/appointment.

-- Members are expected to attend all regular Staff Council meetings, which are held monthly, and last, on average, for three hours.
+- Members are expected to attend all regular Staff Senate meetings, which are held monthly, and last, on average, for three hours.

-- Members may be appointed to University-wide or internal council committees.
+- Members may be appointed to University-wide or internal Senate committees.

-- All members with a minimum of 1 year of continuous University employment shall be considered eligible to seek election to the Staff Council.
+- All members with a minimum of 1 year of continuous University employment shall be considered eligible to seek election to the Staff Senate.

-All candidates/nominees for Staff Council must adhere to the following rules to minimize the disruption to the campus during the campaign process:
+All candidates/nominees for Staff Senate must adhere to the following rules to minimize the disruption to the campus during the campaign process:

 - Each candidate/nominee is limited to a total of two (2) staff-all emails during the campaign.
 Emails may be sent on any day, including the day of the election.